learningequality/ricecooker/docs/video_compression.md

 easier for you so you won't have to remember all the command line options.
 If you need to adjust the conversion parameters, you edit the scripts---they are ordinary text files, so you can edit them with notepad.

+Note video conversion takes a long time, so be prepared to get a coffee or two.

 ### Experimenting